ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 ## Interact with it over the network

 You currently have no ingress into your Kubernetes deployment, so you can't access it directly from your host's web browser.
-But we can get around this problem by just spinning up another pod in the cluster, and accessing it from there instead.
+But we can get around this problem by just spinning up another temporary Pod in the cluster to use as a "jump host", and then interacting with our nginx Pod from there.

-First lets note down the pod's IP address:
+First lets note down the nginx Pod's IP address:

     kubectl get pods -o wide

 Then we'll spin up a temporary pod inside our cluster:

-    kubectl run debug --image=busybox --rm -it -- /bin/sh
+    kubectl run debug --image=busybox --rm -it -- sh

 Note that busybox doesn't have `curl`, so we'll need to use `wget`.
 From inside the pod:

     wget -O- [ip address from above]

-You should once again see the nginx welcome page.
+You should once again see the nginx welcome page, this time having queried it from a different Pod in your cluster.

-Now exit the pod, and you'll see that the pod was automatically deleted again (this was what the `--rm` flag did).
-If you check the nginx pod's logs again, you'll see another request in its logs, this time not from localhost.
+When you exit the temporary Pod, and you'll see that it gets automatically deleted (this was what the `--rm` flag did).
+Now if you check the nginx Pod's logs again, you'll see another request, this time not from localhost.

 ## Target an unavailable image

 Delete the pod:

-    kubectl delete -f manifests/pod.yaml
+    kubectl delete pod nginx-test

 then use `kubectl get pods` to confirm that it's gone.